IISD-ELA/iisd-ela-publications/README.md

 │   └── wake-up.yml                         <- The GitHub Actions workflow configuration file that keeps the IISD-ELA │   │                                          publications search interface awake by calling wake_up_streamlit.py
 │   │                                          everyday at 17:30 UTC (12:30 PM CDT or 11:30 AM CST) or on push events │   │                                          to the main branch.
+The log file for each run is uploaded as an artifact.
 ├── streamlit_app.py                        <- File containing the global URL for the IISD-ELA publications search │                                              interface.
 ├── wake_up_streamlit.py                    <- The Python script that wakes up the IISD-ELA search interface.